shurick81/ai-labs/lab-contents/005_visual_docker_jupyter/README.md

+# Image Classification with PyTorch and Docker

 The only prerequisite for this lab is Docker running.
 You do NOT need to have installed Python or anything like this in your dev environment.

-# Build a local docker image and run a container
+## Build a local docker image and run a container

 ```bash
 cat <<'EOF' | tee Dockerfile